rmcd1024/derivmkts/README.md

 The package includes functions for computing

+-   Black-Scholes and barrier option prices

--   Black-Scholes prices and greeks for European options
+-   Greeks for European options

 -   Option pricing and plotting using the binomial model

--   Barrier options

 -   Pricing of options with jumps using the Merton model